SciPhi-AI/R2R/README.md

 python -m r2r.examples.demo delete --keys="['user_id']" --values="['063edaf8-3e63-4cb9-a4d6-a855f36376c3']"
 ```

-## R2R Server-Client Demo
+## R2R Client-Server Demo

-This section extends the previous demo by showing how to set up and use the R2R framework with a server-client architecture.
+This section extends the previous demo by showing how to set up and use the R2R framework with a Client-Server architecture.
 The R2R server can be stood up to handle requests, while the client can communicate with the server to perform various operations.

 ### Launch the Server